Many non-profits are like black boxes. You contribute resources to them and wonder, "Where did the money go? What did it accomplish?"

 Social Cost of Carbon

-According to researchers as Stanford University, each ton of CO2 we put into the atmosphere causes about $220 in damages.
-Carbon Neutral Indiana helps people take responsibility for their carbon footprints.
+According to researchers at Stanford University, each ton of CO2e we put into the atmosphere causes about $220 in damages.
+Carbon Neutral Ohio helps people take responsibility for their carbon footprints.
 If we create the mess, we can clean it up.
-That means we've averted a lot of damage that would have otherwise occurred:
+That means our various state chapters, like Carbon Neutral Ohio, averted a lot of damage that would have otherwise occurred:

 If the average car produces 5 tons of CO2 annually, then that means our network has accomplished the equivalent of taking these many cars off the road: